AnPatapain/JavaFX-Design-Pattern-app/README.md

 ## Design pattern project
-Goal: Implement a robust application in JavaFX using the patterns to ensure the principle open/closed
+Goal: Implement a robust application in JavaFX using the design patterns to ensure the principle open/closed

 #### How to run
 ```bash